Yen weakens as Japan reaffirms commitment to policy stimulus

 LONDON (Reuters) - The Japanese yen weakened against the dollar on Tuesday after the central bank pledged to keep interest rates low and adopted a forward guidance model to strengthen its commitment for its massive policy stimulus.

-Japan’s commitment to keep policy settings at record low levels reassured market participants who were wary the Bank of Japan would signal an end to years of policy stimulus and encouraged investors to snap up relatively higher-yielding currencies such as the Australian dollar.
+Japan's commitment to keep policy settings at record low levels reassured market participants who were wary the Bank of Japan would signal an end to years of policy stimulus and encouraged investors to snap up relatively higher-yielding currencies such as the Australian dollar AUD=D3.

 “What the Bank of Japan has done today has signaled a cap on global bond yields and indicated the appetite for risk may have some more room to run,” said Viraj Patel, an FX strategist at ING in London.